rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 ..
 [20] Ganzeboom H.B.G, Treiman D.J. *Internationally Comparable Measures of Occupational Status for the 1988 International Standard Classification of Occupations*, Social Science Research 25, 201–239 (1996).

 ..
 [21] Alice's performance tableau :code:`AliceChoice.py` is available in the :code:`examples` directory of the Digraph3 software collection.

 ..
+[22] See also the corresponding :ref:`Advanced Topic<Bipolar-Valued-Likelihood-Tutorial-label>` in the Digraph3 documentation.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive